 HWST 270 Hawaiian Mythology (3)

 An introduction to Hawaiian mythology and mo'olelo as a basis of understanding (or a reflection) of Hawaiian culture, values, metaphor and Worldviews.
 This course will investigate and analyze oral and written Hawaiian literary sources and the roles of akua, 'aumakua, kupua and kanaka.
-(DH)
+(DL)

 Prerequisite: HWST 107 with a grade of C or better.